 Sarah Gassen (2010) is a columnist and editorial writer at the Arizona Daily Star and an adjunct instructor for the UA School of Journalism.

 Melissa Guz (2013) is a freelance journalist in Arizona and a producer with First Coast News.

 Kathleen A. Harrison (2012) is a communications specialist with Pima County in Tucson.

-Ary Hermawan (2016), who won the Excellence in Research award, is the head of general news for both print and online for The Jakarta Post.
+Ary Hermawan (2016), who won the Excellence in Research award, is the managing editor for The Jakarta Post.

 Jenny Hijazi (2017), who received both the Outstanding Graduate Student and the Excellence in International Journalism awards, is a news assistant at PBS NewsHour in Washington, D.C.

 Alyssa Schlitzer Hill (2018) received both the Excellence in Multimedia Journalism and the Excellence in Design awards.
 She works as a web designer/developer at Creative Slice, a web design firm with clients nationwide.

 Mikayla Mace (2017), who won the Excellence in Research award and the Excellence in Science and Environmental Journalism award, is the science and higher education reporter for the Arizona Daily Star.

 Sam McNeil (2014), who won the Excellence in International Journalism award, is a video journalist for the Associated Press.
 He is based in Amman, Jordan, where he covers refugees, the environment, archaeology, and drones.

 Ashley Mikelonis (2017) successfully defended her thesis on ““Exploring the Success and Defeat of Ronda Rousey: A Content Analysis of Twitter and Newspaper Coverage 2014-2016” in December 2017.